ibm-cloud-docs/vmware-service/vmaas/tenant-deleting.md

 # Deleting {{site.data.keyword.vmware-service_short}} instances
 {: #tenant-deleting}

-When you no longer need them, you can delete the {{site.data.keyword.vmware-service_short}} instances that are provisioned in your account.
+When you no longer need them, you can delete the {{site.data.keyword.vmware-service_full}} instances that are provisioned in your account.

 You cannot delete an instance if it still has virtual data centers (VDCs) in it.
 Before you delete your instance, ensure that all VDCs in the instance are deleted.
 {: important}